July 23-25, 2010

 Pizza Party (6pm-8pm at Tam Bikes, Mill Valley): Pizza will be catered by Stefano's Solar-Powered Pizza.
 We're looking for a local brewery to supply the beer.
 Time to socialize and meet fellow Rough Riders!

-Epic, Ultimate Rough Riding Adventure (730-830am start from Tam Bikes, Milll Valley): The route is approximately 55 miles with approximately 6000' of elevation gain and features single track, double track, fire road, gravel road, abandoned paved road, and newly paved road.
-Some consider this "mountain bike territory," but this route is 99% rideable by an accomplished Rough Rider on a road bike with 32mm cyclocross tyres (or on a cyclocross bike), and perhaps 90-95% rideable on a road bike with 28mm road tyres.
-Click here for a preview slideshow and a very rough route sheet of the Saturday route for the 2010 Rough Riders Rally.
+Ride: (830-900am start for suggested ride from Tam Bikes, Milll Valley): Epic Marin Headlands Route: The route is 36.5 miles with 5800' of elevation gain and features single track, double track, fire road, gravel road, abandoned paved road, and newly paved road.
+Some consider this "mountain bike territory," but this route is 99% rideable by an accomplished Rough Rider on a road bike with 32mm cyclocross tyres (or on a cyclocross bike).
+PLEASE: Riders who will take longer should leave first.
+We'll roll out in groups of 12 or so every 10 minutes.
+Don't be fooled by the "short" distance: The ride will take 5 to 7 hours to complete.

 Locations and Links